Sanlung/jtc-nyc-guide/README.md

 <img width="801" alt="Screen Shot 2021-10-28 at 4 49 41 PM" src="https://user-images.githubusercontent.com/7483633/139334999-4075825f-e1b7-4462-9b6c-ebd5daa9c0b6.png">
 4. Follow the instructions for "or push an existing repoository from the command line" to push up the project source code
 <img width="1244" alt="Screen Shot 2021-10-28 at 4 50 20 PM" src="https://user-images.githubusercontent.com/7483633/139335229-2567012c-e79a-41f1-b216-f98ed4af5772.png">
-5. Invite your group member(s) to the repository to start collaborating on the project
+5. Invite your group member(s) to the repository to start collaborating on the repository!

-# Setting up your Python web development environment
+## Setting up your Python web development environment

-## 1. Create a virtual environment
+### 1. Create a virtual environment

 At the root folder of the repository run:
 ```